Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 - The AM29F080B, as most of 5 volts flash chips, is discontinued but easy to find on Aliexpress for cheap (batches are mainly recycled chips but there are lots of old new stocks).
 It can be fun to dump the content to see what was the chip usage before its recycling.
 - Some late versions of the FM28V100 FRAM by Cypress Semiconductors come without a dot to indicate pin 1 but only a side notch.
 The side notch also indicates the row where pin 1 is located, so it must be soldered with notch pointing down (same as the dot if present).
 - The M74VHC1GU04DFT1G signal inverter can be difficult to source in 2024 (sold out at Digikey for example) so it is recommended to switch to a MC74VHC1GU04DF1G (same pinout, same characteristics).
 The SC-88 package version is hard to find on Aliexpress but available on Mouser.
 The package SC−74A can be used too in case of no other choice, it barely fits.
 Chip marking must be **V6** in case of doubt when receiving the order.
-- Low voltage Schottky diode is generic and any equivalent one will do the job (there are many).
+- The low voltage Schottky diode proposed here is generic and any equivalent one will do the job (there are many).
 The original camera used a Panasonic MA784 with marking **2D** (discontinued), among other undocumented variations, you can take inspiration from its datasheet.
-The RB510VM-30 is a possible replacement for example.
+The RB510VM-30 is a possible alternative for example.
 It must have the lowest possible forward voltage drop.
 Its role is to protect the MAC-GBD internal analog to digital converter from any overvoltage, so the anode is connected to VOUT (1V5 in the schematic) and the cathode to 3.0V.
 It triggers at around 3.18V on the anode.
 Whatever the diode used, it must have a specific mark on the cathode (see corresponding datasheet, can be a white line on black background or the inverse).
 - Most parts can be found on Aliexpress, Mouser and Digikey except for the ribbon cable (Digikey only) if you need a longer one.
+I recommend ordering on Mouser if you are in Europe.
+I had a very bad customer experience with Digikey (I would try, bad idea).
 - You can easily desolder the MAC-GBD by using a hot air gun (set at about 350°C) on the back side of the original board until the chip falls by itself or after a gentle shaking.
 This is by far the most secure way I've found (I do not own a heating plate).
 I do not recommend using low temp solder or other bismuth containing crap.
 No need.
 The author of the original project recommends using a heating plate set at 250°C. In any case, work fast to minimize at most heat budget on the chip.
 - Lead free solder in wire can be crap depending on the alloy and could be a pain to melt due to high melting point, in particular without flux core.
 Either use old good lead/tin alloy with flux core (and a ton of flux anyway) if you can find some or quality lead free solder paste.
 And always remind the rule of thumb when using flux: "the bigger the blob, the better the job".
 - The ferrite beads filters have been removed from the definitive PCB even if they are still mentioned in the pdf description of the project.